Mazurel/Modbus/README.md

 That is why I have decided to share my own implementation of it.

 ## Important Concept
-This library is **mainly** for prowiding modbus logic, it doesnt aim to have best communiaction implementation.
+This library is **mainly** for providing Modbus logic, it doesnt aim to have best communiaction implementation.
 It gives user ability to create Modbus frames in high level api and convert them to raw bytes or show them as string.
 That is why *Modbus Core* is OS independent and can be used with many great librarys that are good at transporting data.